S-7mza/project-predictive-template/agile/DEFINITION_OF_DONE.md

 - Tests: Unit tests and integration tests covering the change exist and pass locally and in CI.
 Test coverage for new code is acceptable per team threshold.
 - Static Analysis: Linting and static analysis checks pass.
 - Data Validation: Data pipelines and queries produce correct results against provided sample datasets; data schema changes are documented.
-- Performance: No regressions in critical dashboard queries or page load times; performance tests (if applicable) pass or are documented with mitigation.
+- Performance: No regressions in critical model-serving queries, prediction latency, or key dashboard/app views; performance tests (if applicable) pass or are documented with mitigation.
 - Security & Privacy: Security review completed for changes that touch sensitive data; secrets and credentials are not hard-coded.
 - Documentation: User-facing documentation, release notes, and runbook entries (if applicable) are updated.
 Technical docs updated for schema, ETL, and transformation logic.
 - Deployment: Changes are deployed to a staging environment and smoke-tested.